z3h4/useful-commands/HTML & CSS/css.md

         align-content: center;

 - **`flex-wrap`**: If there is not enough space, flex will make the items smaller so that they can fit in one line.
-To chane this behaviour use
+To change this behaviour use

       flex-wrap: wrap;    /* Default value is nowrap */